cocowy1/ADStereo/README.md

 ```

 # 2. Train on SceneFlow
 Run `main.py` to train on the SceneFlow dataset.
-Please update datapath in `train_kitti.py` as your training data path.
+Please update datapath in `main.py` as your training data path.

 # 3. Finetune \& Inference
-Run `finetune.py` to finetune on the different real-world datasets.
+Run `finetune.py` to finetune on the different real-world datasets, such as KITTI 2012, KITTI 2015, and ETH3D.
 Please update datapath in `finetune.py` as your training data path.

 To generate prediction results on the test set of the KITTI dataset, you can run `evaluate_kitti.py`.
 The inference time can be printed  once you run `evaluate_kitti.py`.